Your feelings are lying to you.

 Jesus says that at the judgment, there will be people who feel like they are so close to Him – yet he does not know them.
 Why?
 Look at the next verse.
 He specifies those who will be on a firm foundation: “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.”
 Who will be safe eternally?
 Everyone who hears Gods words and does them.
 Trust God by obeying what He says – it’s that simple!

 Take a moment to evaluate your life.
 Are you feeling stuck?
 Ignore it – God says He has great plans for you.
 Are you feeling hopeless?
 Remember, God promises to meet all your needs.
 Maybe you are the opposite – you feel happy, so you assume you are right with God.
 Spend time reading the Bible and make sure it’s actually true!

-Want a resource to encourage you as you try to trust God instead of your feelings?
-Lately, I’ve been reading & enjoying Renewing the Mind Project by Barb Raveling.
-But if you’ve read my other posts, you know my all time favorite book on this topic is Switch on Your Brain by Dr. Caroline Leaf.
-Click here to watch her TV show and be encouraged as you renew your mind!
-Also read my other posts on the subject here and here.
+Want a resource to encourage you as you learn how to trust God instead of your feelings?
+Lately, I’ve been reading & enjoying Renewing the Mind Project by Barb Raveling and Switch on Your Brain by Dr. Caroline Leaf.

 When you live your life based on the Word of God instead of your feelings, “the truth will set you free” (John 8:32).
 You will trust God and be at peace despite your circumstances, because you know God’s got your back.